Search

 Dr. Sudha Koppula

+I’m Dr. Sudha Koppula and I was born at the Royal Alexandra Hospital in Edmonton, where I also completed my family medicine training.
+I now enjoy a broad range family practice located at the MacEwan University Health Centre.
 I have benefited from knowledge and mentorship from many sources.
 These have been instrumental in inspiring my academic career at the Department of Family Medicine at the University of Alberta, and my interest in medical education, especially faculty development.

 Dr. Richard Martin

-I’m Dr. Richard Martin and I’m happily committed to Comprehensive Family Medicine, medical education, and leadership since 1993.
+I’m Dr. Richard Martin and I’m happily committed to comprehensive family medicine, medical education, and leadership since 1993.
 Less happily committed to paperwork and lawn maintenance, but someone has to do it.

 Dr. Yasmin Majeed

 I’m Dr. Yasmin Majeed and I was born in Karachi, Pakistan.
-After completing Medical school and postgraduate training in Pediatrics, we left the country since my husband’s job as an engineer entailed a lot of travel.
+After completing medical school and postgraduate training in pediatrics, we left the country since my husband’s job as an engineer entailed a lot of travel.
 The good fortune of living in different parts of the world has given me a clear perspective on health care delivery around the world.

 We decided to make Canada home and moved to Alberta.
 Living in Calgary was like a dream come true with its rivers, lakes, and mountains – we got into hiking and skiing.
 Getting back into practice as a physician, raising three children, and rediscovering what I loved to do was an uphill task.
 After being accepted for residency in family medicine, I completed a third year in Palliative Care.
-I now work as a Chronic Pain Consultant at the Chronic Pain Center in Calgary and I’m part of the Pain Residency Learning Committee at the University of Calgary.
+I now work as a chronic pain consultant at the Chronic Pain Center in Calgary and I’m part of the Pain Residency Learning Committee at the University of Calgary.